jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 The cvd1 plan is quoted here since it largely overlaps with INFlammation analysis.

-## Olink protein assays

-The aim is to keep as many proteins as possible for the meta-analysis and we therefore suggest to dichotomize proteins with more than 20% missing values.
-The expectation is that these proteins will largely be the same across cohorts.
-Please include all proteins for which you have usable data, and further filtering can be done at the meta-analysis stage.
-At a later stage in the collaboration, imputation of missing values will be discussed.
+1. Background

+The SCALLOP consortium was created to work collaboratively on discovery and follow-up of pQTLs for proteins measured using Olink technology.
+A meta-analysis has been conducted on data from participating cohort Olink CVD panel and consequent contributions have been made on Olink INF panel.
+This document therefore follows closely the analysis plan for the analysis while highlighting relevant information which will facilitate the meta-analysis

+2. 2.
+Aims

+As with the CVD I meta-analysis, the tasks will include

+* Identification of pQTLs in SCALLOP discovery cohorts
+* Replication of pQTLs in SCALLOP replication cohorts
+* Investigation of the mechanistic basis of identified cis- and trans-pQTL by functional annotation
+* Investigation of pleiotropic effects of the pQTLs
+* Evaluate whether the CVD I proteins are causal in e.g. CHD and stroke

+3. Data analysis

 * Use standard linear regression for assays with 80% of samples above the lower detection limit.
 * Dichotomize proteins with more than 20% of samples below the lower detection limit and code values below the detection limit as 0 and those above as 1.
 * Rank-based inverse normal transformation, e.g., invnormal function from https://github.com/jinghuazhao/R/tree/master/gap

-## List of proteins

 ## SNPs

-*	1000 genomes imputation, any version
+* 1000 genomes imputation
 * SNPs will be filtered for imputation quality at time of meta-analysis, but please filter out SNPs with IMPUTE INFO quality less than 0.2
 * Standard QC, including call rate < 95% or failed Illumina genotype calling, gender mismatch, abnormal inbreeding coefficient, failed cryptic relatedness test, ancestry outlier, sample call rate < 95%, Bonferroni corrected Hardy-Weinberg Equilibrium test.

 ## Association analysis

 * Linear regression with adjustment for study-specific covariates.
 These should always include age at time of sample collection, gender and adjustment for population structure / geography if applicable (e.g across countries).
 Sample storage time and season of collection if applicable.
 * Use imputation-dosages
 * Additive genetic model
 * Separate the analyses for men and women for X chromosome SNPs (exception for cohorts that have already performed analyses)

 ## Stratification

 * Analyse patients and controls separately –results will be merged at meta-analysis stage

 6. Descriptive statistics

 Please fill out the attached descriptive statistics spreadsheet and use the naming convention:

 * STUDY.descriptives.DATE.xls
 * Where, STUDY is a short (14 characters or less) identifier for the population studied, which is the same for all files provided by your study.
 * DATE is the date on which the file was prepared, in the format “YYYYMMDD”.

 7. GWAS results submission and file formats

 SNP table for association results.
 Please include the following columns.
 Missing values are coded as “NA”.